 Innovation in the Age of No-code🔗

-Innovation is one of those terms whose definition changes according to the context and thus might be tricky to put your finger on.
+Innovation is one of those terms whose definition changes according to the context, and thus might be tricky to put your finger on.
 It may refer to processes that bring about a novelty or to products or services that are the outcomes of these processes.
 For these products, services or processes to be seen as innovations, they should capture or redistribute value.
 Anthony W. Ulwick, in his book Jobs to Be Done, defines the goal of innovation as devising “solutions that address unmet customer needs” (Ulwick, 2018, p.51).

 In the past, innovation was considered a result of a eureka moment where a gifted person, as if guided by divine inspiration, would come up with a bright idea.
 This approach viewed innovation as a game of chance that was not repeatable at all (Ulwick, 2018, p.51).
-This last point spurred attempts throughout the 20th century aiming to place innovation on a more scientific footing.
+This last point spurred attempts throughout the twentieth century aiming to place innovation on a more scientific footing.

 We have previously seen how the Japanese school of thought handled this issue and came up with some of the most ingenious ideas in scientific management.
 The Americans, too, produced their fair share of thinkers and concepts in this field.
 Engineers like W. Edwards Deming and Joseph M. Juran and concepts like Six Sigma and Total Quality Management helped save innovation from the grips of happenstance and the heroics of a few insanely talented people.
 It was finally conquered, having been made predictable, continuous and sustainable through the use of particular techniques.
 Today innovation arises from well-designed processes in an incremental fashion.